 Once you’ve got the basics of your smart home hub and your smart lighting in place, it’s time to expand into new areas.
 The sky’s the limit when it comes to what available smart tech can do.
 Here are our top five smart home appliances.

 Best smart lock: Wyze Smart Lock ($89.99).
 The Wyze Smart Lock is a “sweet spot” smart home device: It strikes the perfect balance between security, simplicity, and cost.
 It’s got hardware encryption, supports multi-factor authentication, and works with voice commands from Alexa.
-And if the feature set isn’t enough, check out the good looks — the Wyze Smart Lock is a minimalist’s dream deadbolt.
+And if the feature set isn’t enough, check out the good looks — this smart lock is a minimalist’s dream deadbolt.

 Best smart garage opener: MyQ Smart Garage Door Opener ($39.98).
 A smart garage door opener is perfect for those of us who lose the clicker.
 It works with any existing garage door and lets you program specific behaviors or control it remotely, so you can allow access for package delivery or to any family members who have gotten accidentally locked out.